daddinadir/hello_world/README.md

 # hello_world
-a first project created to learn how to use github.
+a project created to learn how to use github.
+I would like to add this ligne and delete the word "first" to see the diffrence.